Smart Vocal Improvisation-C

 If you're a scat singer, or aspiring scat singer who would like to better understand scatting and be guided through the whole process, singing while you're learning, this class is for you!

 Aimee Nolte is a Los Angeles-based jazz singer and pianist.
-She has made a tremendous name for herself with over 500 jazz and music instruction videos on her YouTube Channel, Aimee Nolte Music, which currently has over 165,000 subscribers.
+She has made a tremendous name for herself with over 500 jazz and music instruction videos on her YouTube Channel, Aimee Nolte Music, which currently has nearly 200,000 subscribers.

 Aimee performs regularly around Los Angeles-both as a soloist and with her quartet.
 She is in high demand as a guest artist and clinician around the country adding her talents to renowned vocal coach David Stroud’s VocalizeU camp in Malibu, festivals at Northern Michigan University, The Hilton Head Jazz Camp, South Plains College, University of Mary, Mira Costa college and Fullerton College recently.
 As a jazz pianist, Aimee knows over a thousand songs and can play them for you at the drop of a hat.
 Her jazz piano degree is from Brigham Young University and she has been an active performer since graduating in 1998, while also doubling as a wife and mother of four!